Upper Roddlesworth Reservoir: History

 The construction of reservoirs on Rivington Pike was the first major attempt by Liverpool Corporation Waterworks to obtain water from outside of the city of Liverpool.
-An Act of Parliament obtained in 1847 authorised the construction of reservoirs at Anglezarke, Upper Rivington and Lower Rivington on the western edge of the 10000 acre of moorland which comprises Rivington Pike.
+The Liverpool Corporation Waterworks Act 1847 (10 & 11 Vict. c. cclxi) authorised the construction of reservoirs at Anglezarke, Upper Rivington and Lower Rivington on the western edge of the 10000 acre of moorland which comprises Rivington Pike.
 The reservoirs were used to hold water for the supply of drinking water, and were linked to two further reservoirs on the northern edge of the moors at Rake Brook and Lower Roddlesworth by an open channel, 3.75 mi long, called The Goit.
 These were used to supply compensation water, to maintain the flows in the existing river system.
 The engineer for the project was Thomas Hawksley, and the scheme, which included a bank of filters at Rivington and a 17.3 mi pipeline to carry the water to Liverpool, was completed in 1857.

-Upper Roddlesworth Reservoir was constructed under a separate Act of Parliament, obtained in 1860.
+Upper Roddlesworth Reservoir was constructed under a separate act of Parliament, the Liverpool Corporation Waterworks Act 1860 (23 & 24 Vict. c. xii).
 It is unclear who designed the reservoir or supervised its construction, although it was not Hawksley.
 The impounding earth dam was 1190 ft long, and at its highest point was 69 ft above the original ground level.
 The work was completed in 1865, and increased the storage capacity of the Rivington chain by about six per cent.
 There have been a number of issues with the dam since its construction.
 In 1904, a swallow hole 8 ft deep and 5 ft across appeared in the dam, on the upstream side of the central clay core.
 The hole was filled with puddle clay, but another hole appeared at that point 21 months later.
 A vertical shaft was excavated, and a small spring was discovered at a depth of 33 ft.
 A search of the archives revealed that the engineer building the dam had encountered problems with springs, but had reported that they had been solved.
 The solution adopted in 1906 was to install a 12 in cast iron pipe vertically upwards from the bottom of the shaft, with a 4 in outlet feeding into the reservoir.
 The bottom 7 ft of the shaft were then filled with stones and gravel, while the rest of it was packed with puddle clay, and no subsequent subsidence occurred at that site.